Deferred Expense, Prepaid Expense, Deferred Charge Explained

 Definitions, Meaning, and Example Transactions

-Accountants recognize an expense as "deferred" when the buyer has actually paid the expense, but the seller has not yet delivered goods or services covered by the expense.
-Rent paid in advance is an example deferred expnese.
+Accountants recognize an expense as "deferred" when the buyer has paid the expense, but the seller has not yet delivered goods or services covered by the expense.
+Rent paid in advance is an example deferred expense.

 Deferred expense (prepaid expense) transactions of this kind are sometimes called deferred charges, when they refer to one-time or infrequently occurring kinds of transactions, especially when there is a very long period of time between payment and completion of goods or service delivery.
 Company start up expenses, for instance may be handled as a deferred charge.

 A cash payment that creates a deferred expense situation for the buyer creates an unearned revenue situation for the seller (see the encyclopedia entry unearned revenue for examples of the seller's bookkeeping transactions).

 Deferred expenses (or prepaid expenses, or deferred charges) are, from the buyer's viewpoint, the opposite of accrued expenses.
 In the case of accrued expenses, the goods and services are received but not paid for until a later time and the expense accrues (see the encyclopedia entry accrued expense for examples of the buyer's bookkeeping transactions for accrued expenses).